mdmtk/docs/edge/source/guide/csp/wifi.md

 * Parm name: HexKeyWep104Encrypted
 * Description: Provide the shared secret WEP-104 key (26 hex chars) used by the network
 * Parm value input rules:
-	* String with a minimum of 26 characters and a maximum of 26 characters
+	* String with exactly 26 valid hexadecimal characters (e.g. 0-9, A-F) that collectively specify a 104 bit binary key value that can be used for either WEP encryption.
+* Currently, this parm cannot be used effectively by an MDM.

 ##### **WEP Key Index**
 Settable if: The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the WPA Mode is "WEP"